jjdblast/bigdata-pipeline_wiki/Setup-Docker.md

 * Setup NAT Rules

-This step bridges `127.0.0.1` to the VirtualBox VM created by `docker-machine` called pipeline-vm.
+This step bridges your local laptop at `127.0.0.1` to the VirtualBox VM created by `docker-machine` called `pipeline-vm`.
 ```
-local-laptop$ cd $PIPELINE_HOME/bin && ./docker-setup-nat-rules.sh
+local-laptop$ <pipeline-install-dir>/bin/docker-setup-nat-rules.sh
 ```

 * [Linux-Only] Run the following: